utilitywarehouse/cockroachdb-manifests/README.md

 ca.endpoint=certificate-authority:8080
 ```
 The auth key to sign the certificate is passed in as a secret.
-Cockroach db requires some base configuration that can be overridden.
+Cockroach DB requires some base configuration that can be overridden.
 (An example is below)
 - Note: `cockroach.host` and `cockroach.port` are required by the backup job.
 ```
 cockroach.host=cockroachdb-proxy